Campusoft/knowledge_base/architecture/microservice.md

 El Patrón Saga es una secuencia de transacciones locales donde cada transacción actualiza información dentro de un servicio.

+Saga is just another name for Process Manager, and so a saga is nothing but the implementation of a state machine whose transitions between states are determined by messages.

 ***Choreography and Orchestration***

 Choreography